Fahadahmed23/Practice-Git/README.md

-# Practice GIT with Suneel Kumar
+# Practice GIT with Fahad Ahmed